cemu-project/cemu_graphic_packs/src/XenobladeChroniclesX/Mods/readme.md

     >Tip: Press and hold the R stick button to speed up even more
 - **No Model Fade**: Makes it so that character and skell models don't fade out when the camera gets too close.
 - **Remove Overdrive Blur**: Removes the blur that happens around the screen when you are in Overdrive.

+### HUD mods
+- **Change time anywhere**: Allow to change time of the day from the eManual entry of the main menu.
+- **NPC info bubbles distance mod**: Increase the distance from which NPC's yellow speech bubbles are seen.
+    > I made this mod to get rid of the frustration not being able to get information from NLA people unless I get very close to each one of them.

 ### Loot mods
 - **Equipment - Alternate random augments**: change the way augments are selected during loot generation.